MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/array-class-stl.md

 ### <a name="remarks"></a>Açıklamalar

-Üye işlevleri, denetlenen dizide ilk öğenin adresi döndürür.
+Üye işlevleri denetlenen dizideki ilk öğenin adresini döndürür.

 ### <a name="example"></a>Örnek